zoxjs/website/pages/root/docs/Single File Example.md

 They all take the route as the first argument and a handler as the second argument.

 The handler's only argument is the request and it is expected to return a response.
-You can access the route parameters and the query using the same was as with regular controllers, using `this.params` and `this.query`.
+You can access the route parameters and the query the same way as in regular controllers, using `this.params` and `this.query`.
 Of course to access the `this` object you will have to use `function ()` instead of `() =>`.